OSU-Enhancing-Deformation-Analysis/crack_detection/README.md

 # Crack detection

-As part of our projects goal to provide additional preprocessing to images for DIC, the crack detection module takes material images as input and outputs crack outlines.
-These outlines are exported as subset.txt files which can be directly imported to DICe, allowing users to exclude the crack area from DIC analysis without manual outlining.
+Areas within cracks are unsuitable for digital image correlation because the pixels are out of depth from the rest of the image.
+DICe has tools to exclude such areas from analysis, but manually outlining cracks is tedious and time consuming.
+The crack detection module is part of the preprocessing segment of our project, with the goal of generating DICe subset files excluding the crack area automatically.
+These subset.txt files can be imported into DICe directly to exclude the target area, saving time and providing better results from DICe.

 ## Crack detection algorithm